Where Some Ideas Are Stranger Than Others...

 The First Plant: Sweetgrass

-Anishnaabeg (Ojibwe) Elders explain that there was a time long ago, when this world had no land.
-(Some stories say that is simply the way this world began; newer stories say people became evil and there was a flood.)
+Anishnaabeg Elders explain that there was a time long ago, when this world had no land.
+So I understand via wonderful writers like Basil Johnston.
+Some stories say that is simply the way this world began.
+Other stories say people became evil and there was a flood.
+Irregardless, to begin with, there was no land at all.
 Everywhere you looked, there was nothing but water.
 Of course, this world was far from lifeless.
 There were many sea animals, and the animals that today we usually associate with lakes: Ziishiib (Duck), Nigig (Otter), Omakakii (Frog), Wazhashk (Muskrat), Mizheekay (Turtle).
-Brave Wazhashk brought earth up from deep below the waters, and Mizkeehay offered to carry the land on her back, which is how Turtle Island (North America) came to be; and the first plant that grew on Turtle Island was Weskwu mashkoseh, Sweetgrass.
+Brave Wazhashk brought earth up from deep below the waters, and Mizkeehay offered to carry the land on her back, which is how Turtle Island (north america) came to be, and the first plant that grew on Turtle Island was Weskwu mashkoseh, Sweetgrass.

 In many ways, Sweetgrass is a curious plant.
-The Sweetgrass stands produce few flowers, and even fewer seeds.
+It is the only sacred plant shared by Indigenous peoples from north america to asia, and Sweetgrass stands produce few flowers, and even fewer seeds.
 Of those seeds, almost none are fertile, and if you were to try to grow Sweetgrass from seed it would take months before you would see sprouts.
 Sweetgrass propagates itself by extending its roots, which then sprout new plants.
 But once established, without judicious gathering, Sweetgrass will grow so thickly that it chokes itself out.
 The hallmark of most plant domesticates is that selective breeding by humans has made it difficult or impossible for them to spread their own seeds.
 Furthermore, if the plant isn't being harvested for its seeds, they may become infertile or even cease to be produced all together.
-Sweetgrass actually has both of these features, so many botanists consider it to be a 'domesticate gone wild.'
-Curiously, archaeologists and ethnobotanists don't seem to have picked up on this yet.
-But Sweetgrass needn't have 'gotten loose.'
+Sweetgrass has both of these features, so many botanists consider it to be a "domesticate gone wild."
+Archaeologists and ethnobotanists don't seem to have picked up on this yet, which is not so surprising.
+Sweetgrass needn't have "gotten loose," as if it were some sort of truant.
 Indigenous people often transplant useful plants to other friendly places so that they will be more plentiful.
-Not all of those transplantations were into gardens.
+Not all of those transplantations were into gardens in the usual european sense of regimentation and control.
+That said, I have to admit to loving the mental image of Sweetgrass cheerfully extending its roots to break out of the confines of an attempt to confine it in the manner of the sadly regimented flowers of an english garden.

-Due to its smell after it has been cut and dried, Sweetgrass became widely used in basketry, regalia decoration, the scenting of homes, and in ceremonies by the people of many First Nations in North America.
+Due to its smell after it has been cut and dried, Sweetgrass is widely used in basketry, regalia decoration, the scenting of homes, and in ceremonies by the people of many First Nations.
 As the First Plant and one of the Four Sacred Medicines of the Anishnaabeg and their neighbours, offerings are always made when gathering and using Sweetgrass.
 When burned, its smoke draws positive spirits, purifies, and helps carry prayers to the Creator.
 Dried and braided bunches of Sweetgrass may also be given as offerings at sacred sites or ceremonies.
-Today in the rural parts of Europe especially, Sweetgrass is used in almost exactly the same way and with many of the same connotations.
-If you have a chance to visit a European village, listen for references to 'Mary's Hair' for use in the censer on a Sunday morning what they're referring to is Sweetgrass.
+Today in the rural parts of europe especially, Sweetgrass is used in almost exactly the same way and with many of the same connotations.
+If you have a chance to visit a european village, listen for references to "Mary's Hair" for use in the censer on a sunday morning – what they're referring to is Sweetgrass.